 A lot of the data on diversity characteristics is simply missing, especially for socio-economic background, where previously there were no attempts to publish the data.
 However, the Cabinet Office has started to collect this data, and we hope this will soon be available.

 Data on ethnicity is not recorded or declared for a quarter of civil servants – this is up slightly from 22% in 2010.

 There are valid reasons why civil servants may choose not to declare their ethnicity.
 But for the civil service to know whether it is reaching the goal of being “the most inclusive employer in the UK”, it must obviously collect and publish better data on ethnicity.
 Without a clear picture of the ethnic balance in each area of the civil service, it will be much harder to determine the root causes preventing BAME staff from reaching more senior positions.

-For all departments, the proportion of BAME civil servants (where known) was lower in the SCS than for the department as a whole in 2017.
-In all but one department, less than 8% of the SCS was made up of BAME employees – the clear outlier being DH, with 19.7% of its top grade comprising BAME civil servants.
+For all departments, the proportion of BAME civil servants (where known) was lower in the SCS than for the department as a whole in 2018.
+In all but three departments, less than 9% of the SCS was made up of BAME employees – the clear outlier being DH, with 20.4% of its top grade comprising BAME civil servants.

 In most departments, as across the whole civil service, the grade with the worst ethnicity balance was the most senior.
-The only departments for which this was not the case were DH, DWP, and the Foreign Office.
+The only departments for which this was not the case were DHSC, DWP, BEIS and MoJ.

 However, the reporting rate for ethnicity varies significantly between departments.
-Two of the newest departments, DExEU and DIT, had the lowest reporting rates on the ethnicity of their civil servants at 29% and 39% respectively.
-Some long-established departments also had poor reporting rates, including the Cabinet Office – where the ethnicity of 37% of the workforce was not reported – and DCMS, where 36% was not reported.
+Two of the newest departments, DExEU and DIT, had the lowest reporting rates on the ethnicity of their civil servants at 42% and 36% respectively.
+Some long-established departments also had poor reporting rates, including the Cabinet Office – where the ethnicity of 49% of the workforce was not reported – and DfE, where 36% was not reported.

-However, this increase has not been uniform across the years 2010 to 2017.
-Five departments had a lower proportion of minority ethnic employees in 2017 than in 2016: HO, HMT, DCMS, DCLG, and Defra.
+However, this increase has not been uniform across the years 2010 to 2018.
+Two departments had a lower proportion of minority ethnic employees in 2018 than in 2017: Defra and MoJ.